 Center set faucets, meanwhile, are another option to consider attaching to smaller basins which feature a pre-drilled hole, to provide a neat and compact overall appearance.
 Center set faucets, whether they be for the kitchen or bathroom, include a trim plate spanning approximately six inches where the handles and spout are mounted.

-To achieve a more intriguing look, basin faucets are an interesting choice, though it should be noted that a specific type of sink is required to allow for their installation.
+To achieve a more intriguing look, sink and vanity faucets are an interesting choice, though it should be noted that a specific type of sink is required to allow for their installation.
 Comprising of two separate faucets, in the form of a hot and cold water tap, basin faucets have just one handle rather than two, and are an ideal selection for those looking to set their bathroom or kitchen apart from the crowd.

-And for a truly contemporary and inventive look, LED waterfall basin faucets are a perfect option for bathrooms in particular, providing you have a relatively large budget to play with.
-With an innovative design and striking appearance, these faucets allow water to pour into a non-aerated flow, and are usually created predominantly out of glass.
+And for a truly contemporary and inventive look, LED waterfall basin faucets are a perfect option for kitchens in particular, providing you have a relatively large budget to play with.
+With an innovative design and striking appearance, these modern kitchen faucets allow water to pour into a non-aerated flow, and are usually created predominantly out of glass.
 In-built sensors ensure that the LED light switches on in cohesion with water beginning to flow.

 Different Faucets for Different Properties